Understanding Tax & Property

 • some other publicly-owned residential properties.

-For the ATED period 1 April 2023 to 31 March 2024, both the return and payment are due to be made by 30 April 2023.
-A copy of the ATED return is available online and HMRC has published a comprehensive notice containing information about ATED together with instructions as to how to complete the form.
+For the ATED period 1 April 2024 to 31 March 2025, both the return and payment were due to be made by 30 April 2024.
+A copy of the ATED return is available online, and HMRC has published a comprehensive notice containing information about ATED and instructions for completing the form.

 Replacement of Domestic Item Relief

 The replacement of domestic items relief has been in place since April 2016.
-The relief allows landlords to claim tax relief when they replace movable furniture, furnishings, appliances, and kitchenware in a rental property.
+It allows landlords to claim tax relief when they replace movable furniture, furnishings, appliances, and kitchenware in a rental property.
 The relief only applies when landlords actually replace furniture, furnishings, appliances, and kitchenware.
-Landlords must also ensure they keep a record of any capital expenditure which has been incurred on an investment property.
+Landlords must also ensure they keep a record of any capital expenditure incurred on an investment property.

-It is also important to try and ensure that any domestic items that are bought with the property are listed in the contract.
-This would then mean that relief would be available when these items are replaced.
-In addition, it may be possible to reduce the stamp duty payable in certain circumstances by allocating a reasonable proportion of the purchase price for any domestic items included in the sale.
-There is no relief available for the initial cost of domestic items purchased for a new or existing rental property.
+It is also important to ensure that any domestic items bought with the property are listed in the contract.
+This means relief will be available when these items are replaced.
+In addition, reducing the stamp duty payable in certain circumstances may be possible by allocating a reasonable proportion of the purchase price for any domestic items included in the sale.
+No relief is available for the initial cost of domestic items purchased for a new or existing rental property.

 How can we help you today?